lb2003/mvqb/README.md

 To provide a clearer understanding of the data format, we present a simple illustrate example as shown below.

 Note that the three integers in the first line means the number of vertices _n_, the size of _L_ and the number of edges _m_.
-For the next _m_ lines, the first number is the vertice _i_, and the next numbers are the vertice connect to _i_.
+For the next _m_ lines, the first number is the vertice _i_, and the next numbers are the vertices connect to _i_.

 ```
 11 5 16